ibm-cloud-docs/dl/getting-started.md

 ## Learn more
 {: #learn-more}

 * IBM Cloud highly recommends that you establish a second, diverse direct link to prevent outages, whether unplanned, or planned due to maintenance.
-For more information, see [Models for diversity and redundancy in Direct Link (2.0)](/docs/dl?topic=dl-models-for-diversity-and-redundancy-in-direct-link).
+For more information, see [Models for diversity and redundancy in Direct Link](/docs/dl?topic=dl-models-for-diversity-and-redundancy-in-direct-link).

 * If you require a diverse, redundant, or multi-cloud deployment for Direct Link Connect, see [Alternatives for your Direct Link Connect deployment](/docs/dl?topic=dl-alternatives-for-your-ibm-cloud-direct-link-deployment).

 * For more information about {{site.data.keyword.dl_short}} offerings, see our [FAQs](/docs/dl?topic=dl-faqs).

-Currently, there isn't a migration path from {{site.data.keyword.dlc_short}} offerings to {{site.data.keyword.dl_short}} (2.0).
+Currently, there isn't a migration path from {{site.data.keyword.dlc_short}} offerings to {{site.data.keyword.dl_short}}.
 You must order a new {{site.data.keyword.dl_short}} Dedicated or {{site.data.keyword.dl_short}} Connect connection.
 {: note}